darrinsden/highspot/README.md

 ### Dev TODOS:
 	TODO: move search section into its own component
-    TODO: move card list into its own component

-    rather have the page itself super light and then include the components as needed

-### Bug TODOS:
-	TODO: search is a touch wonky.. for some reason if a search is returned that is a small number of results, they don’t display

 ### General Considerations:
     The page may slow down if the data set is much larger...